Subfly/subfly_website/content/apps/yaba/eula.md

 ### 8.3 Effect of Termination
 Upon termination, your right to use the Software ceases immediately.
 However:
 - The MIT License terms continue to apply to any copies you have made
-- Your CloudKit data may persist in your iCloud account
+- Your data remains on your devices and may persist
-- You are responsible for managing your CloudKit data after termination
+- You are responsible for managing your data after termination
-- The Licensor is not responsible for CloudKit data after termination
+- The Licensor is not responsible for data accessibility after termination

 ## 9. Governing Law and Jurisdiction